Carrie (1976 film): Filming

+Filming started on March 1, 1976.
 De Palma began with director of photography Isidore Mankofsky, who was eventually replaced by Mario Tosi after conflict between Mankofsky and De Palma ensued.
 Gregory M. Auer, assisted by Ken Pepiot, served as the special effects supervisor for Carrie, with Jack Fisk, Spacek's husband, as art director.

-The White house was filmed in Santa Paula, California.
+The exterior of the White house was filmed in Santa Paula, California.
 To give the house a Gothic theme, the director and producers visited religious souvenir shops to find artifacts to decorate the set location.
+Most interiors were constructed on a sound stage in Culver City, California, while exteriors set on the grounds of the high school were shot at Palisades Charter High School.

-A wraparound segment at the beginning and end of the film was scripted and filmed, which featured the Whites' home being pummeled by stones that hailed from the sky.
-The opening scene was filmed as planned, though on celluloid, the tiny pebbles looked like rain water.
+Auer and Fisk worked closely on a wraparound segment for the beginning and end of the film which featured the Whites' home being pummeled by stones that hailed from the sky.
+The opening scene was filmed as planned, though on film, the tiny pebbles looked like rain water.
 A mechanical malfunction botched filming the night when the model of the Whites' home was set to be destroyed by stones, so the filmmakers burned it down instead and deleted the scenes with the stones altogether.
 The original opening scene is presumed lost.
+Auer further devised the mechanism to stab Piper Laurie with flying kitchen knives near the climax of the movie.
+His special effects work on this movie influenced many subsequent horror movies.

-The final scene, in which Sue reaches toward Carrie's grave, was shot backwards to give it a dreamlike quality.
+The final scene, in which Sue Snell (Amy Irving) reaches toward Carrie's grave, was shot backwards to give it a dreamlike quality.
 This scene was inspired by the final scene in Deliverance (1972).
 Rather than let a stunt double perform the scene underground, Spacek insisted on using her own hand in the scene, so she was positioned under the rocks and gravel.
 De Palma explains that crew members "had to bury her.
 Bury her!
 We had to put her in a box and stick her underneath the ground.
 Well, I had her husband [Fisk] bury her because I certainly didn't want to bury her".